gabizon103/ece4740/lab4README.md

 the delay of 8.61 ps that Vdd = 1.2V gives.
 However, dynamic power consumption is proportional to the square of Vdd, which means that making this change in Vdd of about 3x would cause a 9x increase in dynamic power consumption.
 This may be worth it depending on the application, but it is possible that is tradeoff is not worth it.

+### 4. Simulating Write Driver
+#### (a) Single-Bit Write Driver
+In Cadence, open the lab4_write_driver_sim and Launch ADE L. Load the saved state into the simulation and run the simulation.
+You should receive output waveforms, and use these waveforms to observe behavior, given by the lab4_write_driver_sigGen_nandita verilogA script.
+#### (b) 8-bit Write Driver
+Open the lab4_8_write_driver_sim and Launch ADE L. Load the saved state and run the simulation.
+You should obtain a set of waveforms on the plots.
+Select all the traces and go to Trace, Export, and then export the traces into a PSF file named lab4_8_write_driver.
+Then, open the